Before getting started with the coding part we must understand JDK, JRE, and JVM. They all differ from each other and we will discuss them below.

 JVM (Java Virtual Machine)

-JVM stands for Java Virtual Machine which is an abstract machine.
-This machine does not exist physically thus called virtual.
+JVM stands for Java Virtual Machine , which is an abstract machine.
+This machine does not exist physically and is thus called virtual.
 It is a runtime environment that allows you to run your Java bytecode.
-This runtime environment allows you to run code written in another language and can be compiled to the Java bytecode.
-Many software and hardware systems support JVMs.
-JVM is platform-dependent whose configuration can be varied from OS to OS.
-JVM has three notions- specification, implementation, and instance.
-JVM allows you to load, verify, execute the code.
+This runtime environment allows you to run code written in another language and can be compiled into the Java bytecode.

 JRE (Java Runtime Environment)

-JRE stands for Java Runtime Environment which provides you with software tools set to develop Java applications.
+JRE stands for Java Runtime Environment , which provides software tools to develop Java applications.
 It provides a runtime environment with the implementation of JVM.
-Unlike JVM, JRE exists physically and is a set of libraries and other required files that are used by Java at the runtime.
-Apart from Sun Microsystems, JVM implementation has been released by many other companies.
+Unlike JVM, JRE exists physically and is a set of libraries and other required files used by Java at runtime.

 JDK (Java Development Kit)

-JDK stands for Java Development Kit which provides an environment for software development to develop Java applications and applets.
+JDK stands for Java Development Kit, which provides an environment for software development to develop Java applications and applets.
 This also physically exists and contains JRE and other development tools.
-JDK allows the implementation of below mentioned Java platforms-
+JDK allows the implementation of below mentioned Java platforms -

 - Standard Edition Java Platform